LMU-Douglas/mobile-app-assignments/generic-api-backed.md

 Supply a simple _about.md_ Markdown file that describes your app briefly.
 Include a brief description of the API that you have chosen, including a link to its documentation.
 Highlight anything about the app that you think is particularly interesting or that you’re particularly proud of.

+Here in your _about.md_, also credit any sources that you used to build your app.
+This includes any code snippets, tutorials, or other resources that you used to build your app.
+If you used any assets (images, sounds, etc.) that you did not create yourself, credit the source of those assets as well.

+Lastly, for those who worked with a partner, in your _about.md_, write down who did what in the project.
+This is important for us to know how to grade your work.

 ## Operational Tips/Suggestions
 * Although there is no particular mandated approach toward building API-backed apps, you won’t go wrong with this approach:
     * Start by studying the API.
 Get to know its features. _Communicate with it directly_ using the [Postman desktop app](https://www.postman.com), _curl_, or similar utilities.
 Talk to it until you feel that you know it well